osohq/oso/docs/getting-started/list-filtering/sqlalchemy.rst

 Limitations
 ===========

+.. todo:: Wording here still needs a smidge of work once the top level page is
+    in, and should link back to that page.
+It might not be clear what "non-partial" setting means just from reading this page.

 This feature is still under active development.
 Not all policies that work in a non-partial setting will currently work with partials.
 More policies will be